Diffusionless relaxation of half-skyrmion liquid, hexatic, and crystalline states in a chiral molecular crystal: Results

 \subsection{Elementary processes}

-A typical time evolution of half-skyrmions is displayed in Fig.~\ref{fig:elementary}a and b.
-Because the molecules form a hexagonal crystal, they do not migrate translationally.
-Nevertheless, rotational motion is frequently excited because the translational displacement induced by the rotation is small, resulting in deformation and displacement of half-skyrmions.
-A notable feature arising from half-skyrmion dynamics is the fusion and fission of half-skyrmions, as marked in Fig.~\ref{fig:elementary}a and b, where two half-skyrmions merge into a large single half-skyrmion and vice versa.
-This process is schematically described in Fig.~\ref{fig:elementary}c, accompanied by the annihilation and creation of two disclinations with the topological charge -1/2 at the vertex of three half-skyrmions.
-Since the topological charge of each half-skyrmion is +1, the total topological number is conserved.
-Though half-skyrmion fusion-fission induces elastic deformation of the background crystal~\cite{TakaeKawasaki}, the elastic energy is comparable to thermal energy.
-Hence the fusion is excited thermally (see Extended Data Figs.~\ref{fig:order} and \ref{fig:fusionelastic}).
-The other important elementary processes contributing to the structural relaxation are the bond-breaking and reconnection between adjacent half-skyrmions (Fig.~\ref{fig:elementary}d) and deformation of half-skyrmions (Fig.~\ref{fig:elementary}e).
-The bond-breaking is induced by half-skyrmion displacement relative to the surrounding half-skyrmions, as shown in Fig.~\ref{fig:elementary}f.
-We will see below that the dominant contribution to the structural relaxation of half-skyrmions in our system is the diffusionless fusion-fission displayed in Fig.~\ref{fig:elementary}c.
+There are three elementary processes governing half-skyrmion dynamics.
+The first one is the fusion and fission of half-skyrmions (Fig.~\ref{fig:elementary}(c)), as described in Sec.~IIC.
+Half-skyrmion fusion-fission induces elastic deformation of the background crystal~\cite{TakaeKawasaki}, as displayed in Fig.~\ref{fig:fusionelastic}.
+Though large anisotropic strain is induced by the fusion and fission events, the deformation and translation of the surrounding half-skyrmions reduce the elastic energy.
+As a result, the elastic energy needed to excite fusion-fission becomes comparable to thermal energy, as shown in Fig.~\ref{fig:order}(c,d).
+Hence, the fusion-fission is excited thermally.
+The other important elementary processes contributing to the structural relaxation are the bond-breaking and reconnection between adjacent half-skyrmions (Fig.~\ref{fig:elementary}(e)) and deformation of half-skyrmions (Fig.~\ref{fig:elementary}(f)).
+As explained later, the bond-breaking is induced by half-skyrmion displacement relative to the surrounding half-skyrmions, called cage-relative displacement~\cite{Keim}, as shown in Fig.~\ref{fig:elementary}(g).
+We will see below that the dominant contribution to the structural relaxation of half-skyrmions in our system is the fusion-fission as displayed in Fig.~\ref{fig:elementary}(c), which arises from the non-conserved nature of quasiparticles.